Olayile/QnA-using-keyword-search/README.md

 # QnA-using-keyword-search
-Populating Question and answer with PDF downloaded from keyword google search
+Populating Question and answer with PDF downloaded from keyword google search for academic articles